 Creating paginated data sources

 To access multiple pages of data, you must create two data sources:

 - A static data source query that returns the first page of data.
 The data returned by this query will contain a field, for example, 'total_pages' or 'total_records', that indicates the total number of pages or records returned by your query.
 The API can return only a subset at a time.

 - A dynamic data source query that uses a variable (for example, pageNumber or recordNumber) to create multiple instances of the query, one for each page of data.
 You will have to create the variable and assign it a valid value before creating the dynamic data source.
 For details, see Working with dynamic data sources.

 Because paginated data is contained in multiple data sources, the full set of records cannot be selected using a single data reference.
 Instead, the data must be aggregated using the MAP function.

-NOTE multiple data source are created as the MAP function executes.
+Note: Multiple data sources are created as the MAP function executes.
 If a large number of data sources are required, the formula may time out before the MAP function can complete.
 If this occurs, restructure your data source query to return less data.